bitextor/pdf-extract/README.md

 - `-O <output_file>` is the path to the output HTML file after extraction.
 - `-B <batch_file>` is the path to the batch file for processing list of files.
 The input file and output file are specified on the same line delimited by a tab.
 Each line is delimited by a new line character.
 - `-L <log_path>` is the path to write the log file to.
 As it is common for PDF files to have issues when processing such as being password protected or other forms of restricted permissions, the log file can be written to a specifed location for additional processing.
 If not specified, then the log file will write to stdout.
+- '-R' <rule_path>` is a custom set of rules to process joins between lines.
+As this can vary considerably between languages, a custom set of rules can be implimented.
+See [Joining Lines](#joining-lines) for more details.
 - `-o <options>` specifies control parameters.
 (LIST TO COME, STILL BEING REFINED - languages etc.)

 **Example:**